-- support transboundary and international monitoring campaigns; - generate national and regional intelligence on nutrient-loading and the trophic status of receiving water resources; - ▶ monitor compliance of land and water use activities to any applicable regulatory requirements that support the limiting of anthropogenic eutrophication; - evaluate the implementation and effectiveness of management interventions, which aims to limit nutrient-loading and anthropogenic eutrophication; and - establish suitable information management systems to enable and improve data handling and the generation of eutrophication-related management information.
+- support transboundary and international monitoring campaigns; - ▶ monitor compliance of land and water use activities to any applicable regulatory requirements that support the limiting of anthropogenic eutrophication; - generate national and regional intelligence on nutrient-loading and the trophic status of water resources; - evaluate the implementation and effectiveness of management interventions, which aims to limit nutrient-loading and anthropogenic eutrophication; and - establish suitable information management systems to support and improve data handling and the generation of useful eutrophication-related management information.

-The "check" stage, in the eutrophication management framework, focuses on four linked operational strategies; these being depicted in FIGURE 51 as (1) "International and transboundary resource quality status and trends monitoring and reporting"; (2) "Domestic resource quality status and trends monitoring and reporting"; (3) "Management performance monitoring and reporting"; and (4) "Data acquisition and information management".
+The "check" stage, in the eutrophication management framework, focuses on four linked operational strategies; these being depicted in FIGURE 51 as (1) "International and transboundary status and trends monitoring and reporting"; (2) "Domestic status and trends monitoring and reporting"; (3) "Management performance monitoring and reporting"; and (4) "Data acquisition and information management".